 Range of Common Blackbird Turdus merula and its sister species spans temperate Eurasia.
 In China, Chinese Blackbird T. mandarinus mandarinus is in northern (Beijing), central, southwest, and southern China, including Hainan (winter only), also Taiwan (rare winter visitor).
 Common resident Shanghai, from suburban areas to small parks deep in urban core.
-Tibetan Blackbird T. maximus occurs in southern and southeast Tibet; Chinese Blackbird T. mandarinus sowerbyi inhabits central Sichuan; and Common Blackbird T. merula intermedius ranges into Xinjiang.
-HABITAT & BEHAVIOR Wooded areas, from forests (especially deciduous forests) to parks and gardens, to 4000 m (13,120 ft.).
+Chinese Blackbird T. mandarinus sowerbyi inhabits central Sichuan, Tibetan Blackbird T. maximus occurs in southern and southeast Tibet, and Common Blackbird T. merula intermedius ranges into Xinjiang.
+HABITAT & BEHAVIOR Wooded areas, especially deciduous forests.
+Also parks and gardens, to 4000 m (13,120 ft.).
 Birds in northern part of range and at altitude migrate south or downslope for winter.
 Often on ground, foraging in leaf litter for invertebrates and berries.
 Also feeds and roosts in canopy.
-ID & COMPARISON Plumage of males uniformly black, distinguishing them from Grey-winged Blackbird T. boulboul and White-collared Blackbird T. albocinctus.
+ID & COMPARISON Plumage of males uniformly black, distinguishing from Grey-winged Blackbird T. boulboul and White-collared Blackbird T. albocinctus.
 Female blackish-brown with paler throat, diffuse spotting on breast, and dark bill.
 Juvenile like female but with some mottling on underparts and faint tawny streaking above.
-First-winter males have dark bill, a duller eye-ring, and a brown folded wing, contrasting with otherwise black plumage.
+First-winter male haa dark bill, duller eye-ring, and brown folded wing, contrasting with otherwise black plumage.
 Birdwatchers more familiar with T. merula note larger size of T. mandarinus and male’s shorter, less variable song.
-BARE PARTS Bill bright yellow or orange; eye-ring yellow (but in T. maximus, uniquely among species discussed here, eye-ring absent).
+BARE PARTS Bill bright yellow or orange.
+Eye-ring yellow in all forms except T. maximus, where absent.
 Feet brown.
 VOICE Song sweet and fluty.
-Alarm call loud and rattling; distinct contact call, tink tink tink, often heard at dawn and dusk.
+Alarm call loud and rattling.
+Distinct contact call, tink tink tink, often heard at dawn and dusk.
 Excellent mimic. — Craig Brelsford

 THE TRUE THRUSHES OF CHINA